-- norun.
-Are there provisions and procedures related to the handling of Findings?
-Does the procedure require that a corrective action plan is defined which addresses the effects of non-compliance, as well as its root-cause?
-Does the procedure require that, any safety measures mandated by FOCA are implemented?
-Does the procedure require that any relevant mandatory safety information issued by the Agency, including airworthiness directives are implemented?
-Does the procedure require that the implementation of measures and its effectiveness is monitored?
-FS TD: Does the process ensure that measures resulting from technical inspections and from competent authority's inspections/evaluations are implemented and their effectiveness is monitored?
+- □ Are there provisions and procedures related to the handling of Findings? - Does the procedure require that a corrective action plan is defined which addresses the effects of non-compliance, as well as its root-cause? - Does the procedure require that, any safety measures mandated by FOCA are implemented? - □ Does the procedure require that any relevant mandatory safety information issued by the Agency, including airworthiness directives are implemented? - □ Does the procedure require that the implementation of measures and its effectiveness is monitored?